PVoLan/wooden-architecture/Chapter2/index.md

 Oh, this is pretty simple.
 UITools is just like tools, but for UI.
 Only Droid module can depend on UITools - there is no need for UseCase to know something about UI, isn't it?
 UITools can depend on Tools and nothing more.

 Various commonly used, project-independent UI tweaks are placed here.
 Like with Tools, these tweaks are kept project-independent.
-Note that if particular UITool has a project-branded typeface or color - this is not a Tool, such object should be placed in Droid module.
+Note that if particular UITool has a project-branded typeface or color - this is not a Tool, such object should be placed in Droid module (see `uikit` package in Sample app).

 ### <a name="droid"></a>Droid